jkrumboe/wizard-tracker/frontend/README.md

 # KeepWiz Frontend

 This directory contains the React code for the KeepWiz score tracking application.
-It is built with [Vite](https://vitejs.dev/) and integrates with a self‑hosted Supabase backend.
+It is built with [Vite](https://vitejs.dev/) and integrates with a MongoDB backend.

 ## Development

-1. Copy `env-config.js.template` to `env-config.js` and fill in your Appwrite endpoint and project ID.
+1. Copy `env-config.js.template` to `env-config.js` and fill in your configuration if needed.
 2. Install dependencies with `npm install`.
 3. Start the development server:
    ```bash